anil-altiscale/rpm-validation/validation.md

 2. On jenkins-dev, open the yum-test-repo-upload job:  https://jenkins-dev.service.altiscale.com/job/yum-test-repo-upload/
 3. Click on **Build With Parameters**.
 Select *Other-File* as the DownloadSource parameter and attach the RPM from your local machine by clicking on *Choose File* under RPM_FILE parameter![image-not-found](./Assets/image01.png)
 4. Click on **Build**
-5. After the *yum-test-repo-upload* and its downstream job has successfully run, verify whether the RPM was published to yum-test-repo by issuing the following command: yum --enablerepo=verticloud-test list | grep <service>
+5. After the *yum-test-repo-upload* and its downstream job has successfully run, verify whether the RPM was published to yum-test-repo by issuing the following command on your cluster workbench:

+    yum --enablerepo=verticloud-test list | grep <service>

     example: yum --enablerepo=verticloud-test list | grep hadoop-2.7.7